-- developing others

-- team effectiveness

-- building relationships

-- operating in a global environment

-- creating a leadership environment
+- operating in a global environment - creating a leadership environment

 Similar to our vehicle development strategy, our learning and development strategy has been to leverage our global scale and standardize as much as possible at all levels of the organization.

 One of our key principles is that development is for all employees.
 Across our global manufacturing operations, we offer standardized "Process Coach and Team Leader" training to equip our front-line production leadership with the competencies needed to successfully foster teamwork, and achieve plant and business goals and objectives.